Education policy of the second Trump administration: Personnel

 On November 19, 2024, two weeks after Trump won the 2024 U.S. presidential election, Trump announced that Linda McMahon would be nominated by him to be the United States secretary of education in his second term.
 McMahon is the co-founder and former executive of World Wrestling Entertainment and was the administrator of the Small Business Administration during Trump's first term.
 Trump said that, during her tenure as the chair of the board at the America First Policy Institute, a conservative think tank, McMahon had "been a fierce advocate for parents' rights" and that she would "spearhead" the effort to "send education back to the states" by closing the Department of Education.

 On February 20, 2025, one month after Trump's inauguration, the Senate Health, Education, Labor and Pensions Committee voted 12–11 in favor of advancing McMahon's nomination.
 On March 3, the full U.S. Senate voted 51–45 along party lines to confirm McMahon as secretary of education.
 She was sworn in as secretary later that day.

-White House deputy chief of staff Stephen Miller, current director of the Domestic Policy Council Vince Haley, senior policy strategist May Mailman and White House attorney Gene Hamilton have emerged as the leading officials behind Trump administration's policies toward universities.
+White House deputy chief of staff for policy Stephen Miller, current director of the Domestic Policy Council Vince Haley, senior policy strategist May Mailman and White House attorney Gene Hamilton have emerged as the leading officials behind Trump administration's policies toward universities.